roboflow/rf100-vl/README.md

 </div>

-Introduced in the paper "Roboflow100-VL: A Multi-Domain Object Detection Benchmark for Vision-Language Models", RF100-VL is a large-scale collection of 100 multi-modal datasets with diverse concepts not commonly found in VLM pre-training.
+Introduced in the paper "Roboflow 100-VL: A Multi-Domain Object Detection Benchmark for Vision-Language Models", RF100-VL is a large-scale collection of 100 multi-modal datasets with diverse concepts not commonly found in VLM pre-training.

 The benchmark includes images, with corresponding annotations, from seven domains: flora and fauna, sport, industry, document processing, laboratory imaging, aerial imagery, and miscellaneous datasets related to various use cases for which detection models are commonly used.